| The Hempstead

 and his beautiful wife, Ka’ren, congratulations on the birth of

 their baby boy.
+After dinner,

 hostess Sherri Rumph announced the winner of the Chamber,